Moonwalker

 Moonwalker is a 1988 American experimental anthology musical film starring Michael Jackson.
 Rather than featuring one continuous narrative, the film expresses the influence of fandom and innocence through a collection of short films about Jackson, several of which are long-form music videos from Jackson's 1987 album Bad.
 The film is named after the dance technique known as the moonwalk, which Jackson was known for performing.

+The film was released theatrically in Europe and South America, but Warner Bros. canceled plans for a Christmas 1988 theatrical release in the United States.
+Moonwalker was released on VHS, and remained #1 on Billboards Video Chart for 22 weeks.
+Moonwalker also spent 14 weeks at #1 on Billboards Top Video- Cassette sales chart In 1989, Moonwalker was honoured with a certification of 800,000 copies sold by the Recording Industry Association of America (RIAA).
+Moonwalker has been certified 9 x Platinum in the United Kingdom.

+The "Leave Me Alone" video aired as a separate entity and won a Grammy in 1990 for Best Music Video, Short Form, which is the only Grammy Award Jackson received for the album Bad.
+"Leave Me Alone" video also won the Cannes Gold Lion Award for Best Special Effects.

 Summary

 The film's segments are connected by an underlying but overall narrative meant to represent the different stages in Jackson's career and were based on his own view of how his fans idolized him rather than listening to the messages he wanted to say with his music.

 "Man in the Mirror"

 The first segment of Moonwalker is a live performance of "Man in the Mirror" during his Bad World Tour in Europe and America.
 Clips from Met Center in Minneapolis among others can be seen.
-It also features a montage of clips of children in Africa, Martin Luther King Jr., Mother Teresa, Mahatma Gandhi, Nelson Mandela, Jesus Christ, kids in graduation, and other historical figures.
+It also features a montage of clips of children in Africa, Martin Luther King Jr., Mother Teresa, Mahatma Gandhi, Desmond Tutu, Jesus Christ, kids in graduation, and other historical figures.